snapshot-labs/snapshot-strategies/src/strategies/erc20-balance-of-sybil/README.md

 # erc20-balance-of-sybil

-This is a combination of ERC20 and Proof of humanity it only returns the balances of the voters for a specific ERC20 token if the voter is validated by PoH.
+This is a combination of ERC20 and Proof of humanity it only returns the balances of the voters for a specific ERC20 token if the voters are validated by PoH.

 Here is an example of parameters: